Environment and Climate Change Canada's Approach

-Environment Canada participates in various international conservation programs and conventions.
-For example, many of Environment Canada’s protected areas are internationally recognized and contribute toward Canada’s international commitments, including the following:
+Environment and Climate Change Canada participates in various international conservation programs and conventions.
+For example, many of Environment and Climate Change Canada’s protected areas are internationally recognized and contribute toward Canada’s international commitments, including the following:

 - The Western Hemisphere Shorebird Reserve Network, which links together sites in North, Central and South America that are essential to migrating shorebirds.
 Shepody National Wildlife Area was named Canada’s first such reserve, in 1987.

 - Important Bird Areas, a BirdLife International program established for the protection of critical habitat for the world’s birds.
-There are 89 Important Bird Areas among Environment Canada's network of protected areas.
+There are 89 Important Bird Areas among Environment and Climate Change Canada's network of protected areas.

-At the federal level, Environment Canada administers the 1916 Convention for the Protection of Migratory Birds, signed between Canada and the United States, one of the first international environmental treaties in North America.
+At the federal level, Environment and Climate Change Canada administers the 1916 Convention for the Protection of Migratory Birds, signed between Canada and the United States, one of the first international environmental treaties in North America.
 The Convention was amended in 1995 by the Parksville Protocol.

-As a member of the International Union for Conservation of Nature, Environment Canada further contributes to a variety of projects on an on-going basis, including the World Database on Protected Areas, for which Environment Canada serves as the coordinator of the national reporting process on all protected areas in Canada, executed through the Canadian Council on Ecological Areas.
+As a member of the International Union for Conservation of Nature, Environment and Climate Change Canada further contributes to a variety of projects on an on-going basis, including the World Database on Protected Areas, for which Environment and Climate Change Canada serves as the coordinator of the national reporting process on all protected areas in Canada, executed through the Canadian Council on Ecological Areas.